ibm-cloud-docs/satellite/responsibilities.md

 | Physical storage | You | You | You | You | You |
 | Physical network and devices | You | You | You | You | You |
 | Facilities and data centers | You | You | You | You | You |
-{: caption="Table 1.
-Overview of shared responsibilities." caption-side="bottom"}
+{: caption="Overview of shared responsibilities." caption-side="bottom"}

 ## Tasks for shared responsibilities by area